 The village of Pomeiock, NC, 1585.
+Image Courtesy of the British Museum.

 This site has been Native American land for centuries, and still is.
 While European colonization physically displaced Native people from the land, it did not change the significance of the site as Native homeland.